Dhruvdr/AB-Testing-/README.md

 ##  Key Insights

 - **Average Purchase Conversion Rate:**
   - Campaign A: 11.48%
   - Campaign B: 9.23%
 - **Conversion Rate**
   - Campaign A: 0.0983
   - Campaign B: 0.0864
+  - Recommendation: Campaign A has a higher conversion rate, indicating that it is more effective in converting visitors into customers.
 - **Statistical Significance:**
   Z-statistic: 11.8387
   P-value: 0.0000
-  There is a statistically significant difference in conversion rates between Campaign A and Campaign B.
+Recommendation: The results are statistically significant, meaning the observed difference in conversion rates between Campaign A and Campaign B is unlikely due to random chance.

+-Revenue Per Dollar Spent:
-- Campaign A generates $11.04 in revenue for every $1 spent.
+ - Campaign A: $11.04
-  Campaign B generates $10.17 in revenue per $1 spent.
+ - Campaign B: $10.17
-  Therefore, Campaign A is more cost-effective.
+Recommendation:This suggests that Campaign A is more efficient in generating revenue.

-- Campaign A - Correlation bw Impression and Purchases: -0.02 Campaign B - Correlation bw Impression and Purchases: 0.10 -"We analyzed the relationship between the number of impressions and number of purchases for Campaign A and B. Campaign A showed a negative correlation (r = -0.02), suggesting impressions does not influence purchases.
-Campaign B had a low correlation (r = 0.10), indicating a weaker link between impressions and purchases.
-This suggests that Campaign B’s creative or targeting may be more effective at converting impressions into sales."
+- Correlation between Impressions and Purchases:
+ - Campaign A: -0.02 (almost no correlation)
+ - Campaign B: 0.10 (slight positive correlation)
+Recommendation: Campaign B shows a slight positive correlation between impressions and purchases, suggesting it may benefit from optimizing targeting to improve this relationship.
+However, Campaign A's minimal correlation indicates that the number of impressions has little impact on purchases,

-- Campaign A - Correlation between CTR and Purchase Rate: -0.63 Campaign B - Correlation between CTR and Purchase Rate: -0.35
+- Correlation between CTR and Purchase Rate:
-- "We analyzed the relationship between click-through rate (CTR) and purchase behavior for both campaigns.
-Campaign A showed a moderate negative correlation (r = -0.63), suggesting that higher CTR is not related to more purchases.
-Campaign B showed a weak negative correlation (r = -0.35), indicating that although users clicked on the ad, it didn’t strongly predict conversions.
-This may suggest issues in the post-click experience for both Campaigns."
+ - Campaign A: -0.63
+ - Campaign B: -0.35
+Recommendation: Both campaigns show a negative correlation between CTR and purchase rate, which indicates that higher click-through rates don’t necessarily correlate with more purchases.
+This could point to issues such as high click volume but poor conversion on the landing page.
+It may be beneficial to optimize the landing page or call-to-action for both campaigns.

+##  Business Recommendation
+Based on the A/B test results:
+**Primary Recommendation:** Implement **Control Campaign** as the new default for maximum efficiency and return on investment.
+**Further Optimization:** Consider **improving Test Campaign** by targeting high-performing impressions or optimizing the conversion funnel.

 ---